5.6.8.6 Computer Implemented Inventions, Mere Schemes, and Business Methods

 Bio-rad Laboratories, Inc. (2018) APO 24 (Patentable Subject Matter)

-In this decision it was confirmed that in circumstances where the technical problem solved lies outside of a computer, decisions involving computer-implemented schemes may not be particularly instructive in determining patentability.
-Research Affiliates and RPL are examples of inventions directed to computer-implemented business methods and in those cases, there is a need for the substance of the invention to lie in the computerisation for patentability to be present.
-Bio-Rad clarifies that in the circumstances where the material effect of an invention lies outside the computer, it is not necessary to separately consider any technical improvement to computer technology.
+In this decision it was confirmed that in circumstances where the technical problem solved lies outside a computer, decisions involving computer-implemented schemes may not be particularly instructive in determining patentability.
+Research Affiliates and RPL Central are examples of inventions directed to computer-implemented business methods and in those cases, there is a need for the substance of the invention to lie in the computerisation for patentability to be present.
+Bio-Rad clarifies that in circumstances where the material effect of an invention lies outside the computer, it is not necessary to separately consider any technical improvement to computer technology.

 Facebook, Inc. (2020) APO 19 (Patentable Subject Matter)

 This decision relates to the idea of addressing technical problems in the architecture of computer programs.
 In this decision, the delegate identified a business problem being the need to measure an advertising conversion event however the Delegate also noted that in mobile devices, native applications can be “sandboxed” and thus cannot access the cookies of other applications.
 When advertising applications this presents a problem as one application which communicates to an online system cannot determine if a user has downloaded another application as a result of an advertisement.
-The delegate noted that the state of the art does appear to not involve the step of downloading a set of instructions that includes instructions to write into a shared memory and another application accessing that shared memory and sending information back to an online system along with user data.
+The delegate noted that the state of the art appeared not to involve the step of downloading a set of instructions that included instructions to write into a shared memory and another application accessing that shared memory and sending information back to an online system along with user data.

 Apple, Inc. (2022) APO 83 (Patentable Subject Matter)